Garden Suburb

 The educational profile of Garden Suburb exceeds national averages, with above-average qualification levels and academic performance metrics

-Garden Suburb has a higher educational attainment than broader areas.
-Among residents aged 15 and above, 31.8% have university qualifications, compared to 21.3% in the rest of NSW and 23.5% in the SA3 area.
-Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (6.6%) and graduate diplomas (2.3%).
-Vocational credentials are also prevalent, with 34.7% of residents holding such qualifications - advanced diplomas at 10.8% and certificates at 23.9%.
+Garden Suburb's residents aged 15+ have a higher educational attainment than broader benchmarks.
+31.8% hold university qualifications, compared to 21.3% in Rest of NSW and 23.5% in the SA3 area.
+Bachelor degrees are most prevalent at 22.9%, followed by postgraduate qualifications (6.6%) and graduate diplomas (2.3%).
+Vocational credentials are also common, with 34.7% of residents holding them, including advanced diplomas (10.8%) and certificates (23.9%).

-Educational participation is high in the area, with 29.9% of residents currently enrolled in formal education.
-This includes 10.0% in primary education, 8.6% in secondary education, and 5.3% pursuing tertiary education.
+Educational participation is high, with 29.9% currently enrolled in formal education.
+This includes 10.0% in primary, 8.6% in secondary, and 5.3% in tertiary education.

 Frequently Asked Questions - Education